OhadBenH/JobSerarch/USER_GUIDE.md

 ### Step 3: Verify Data Extraction
 1. **Check the status message** in the popup
 2. **Look for success indicators**:
-   - ✅ "Job information extracted successfully!"
+   - ✅ "Job information saved successfully!"
    - ✅ File saved confirmation
    - ✅ AI summary generated (if enabled)

 ### Step 4: Access Your Data
 1. **Navigate to your specified save location**
 2. **Find the saved files**:
-   - `job_data.json` - Contains all extracted job information
+   - `job_data.json` - Contains all saved job information
    - `job_data.xlsx` - Excel spreadsheet with job data in rows

 ---